BYD F3: 2015 facelift L3 version

-The first generation BYD F3 received another facelift in 2016.
-The updated F3 is powered by the same 1.5 liter inline-four engine with 109hp, mated to a five-speed manual transmission or a six-speed automatic transmission.
+The first generation BYD F3 received another facelift in 2015.
+The updated F3 is powered by the same 1.5 liter inline-four engine with 109 hp, mated to a five-speed manual transmission or a six-speed automatic transmission.
 The facelift features redesigned front ends and rear ends.

+2019 return

+The first-generation F3 made a return in 2019 for the 2020 model year with the only one trim level available known as the Classic version.
+The same 1.5 litre engine is standard known as the BYD473QF and is paired to a 5-speed manual gearbox.

 Specification

 The BYD F3 features a 4-cylinder, 1.5-liter, Mitsubishi Orion engine (4G15S) with distributor-less Bosch ignition and fuel injection.
 The vehicle boasts Euro 4 emissions standards.
 Engine output is 78 kW.
 Fuel efficiency is rated at approx 4.7 L/100km.
 A 1.6-liter Mitsubishi Orion engine (4G18) was standard.
 Engine output is 73.5 kW while fuel efficiency is rated at approx 5 L/100km.
 The Mitsubishi engines were then replaced by new BYD engines from 2011 onwards.
 The transmission MaTriX is a 5-speed manual transmission.
 Three point safety belts, power steering, alloy wheels fitted with 195/60 R15 tires, 4-wheel ABS disk brake system as standard, LED tail lights, and halogen headlights.